CodeDebugSleep/Emina-MVC-Framework/README.md

 3. Open Ubuntu(wsl) terminal.
 Type "redis-server" -> This will start redis server
 4. On command prompt terminal, type "nodemon app.js" this will start the app.
 5. Open browser, and go to localhost:1722.

+#NAMING CONVENTION FOR CONTROLLER FILES
+- filename should be in plural form.
+Example: Users